netactuate/gona/README.md

 }

 ```
-OS is a struct for storing the attributes of and OS
+OS is a struct for storing the attributes of an OS